 Eviction processes aren’t typically governed in the same way.
 In the UK, for example, individual or joint tenants are protected by the Housing Act 1988.
 These laws don’t apply to company lets that operate under their own unique contracts.

-Consumer law protects individual and joint tenants (as opposed to a company let) from unfair treatment.
+Consumer antitrust law protects individual and joint tenants (as opposed to a company let) from unfair treatment.
 A company can’t ever be considered a person, so isn’t appointed the same type of protection.

-The responsibility to provide the same type of protection as offered by consumer law becomes the responsibility of the company.
+The responsibility to provide the same type of protection as offered by consumer federal law becomes the responsibility of the company.
 In many situations, this relieves the landlord of responsibilities, making life a deal simpler under this system.

-The 3 best reasons to rent to a company
+The 3 best reasons to rent to a company knowing or not the market data and real estate tech services

 1. Higher rents and guaranteed income